Continuity Is a Runtime Problem

 Continuity is.

-The architecture eventually settled on a distinction that became difficult to ignore:
+The architecture eventually settled on a distinction that became increasingly difficult to ignore:

 Models perform reasoning compute.